pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/consumer/recordreplay/readme.md

 ---
 custom_edit_url: https://github.com/pactflow/example-consumer/edit/master/README-bi-directional.md
-title: Example Consumer (record and replay - Bi-directional Contracts Feature  - BYO Tools with Nock )
+title: Example JS Nock Consumer
-sidebar_label: Example Consumer (record and replay - Bi-directional Contracts Feature  - BYO Tools with Nock )
+sidebar_label: Example JS Nock Consumer
 ---

 <!-- This file has been synced from the pactflow/example-consumer repository.
 Please do not edit it directly.
 The URL of the source file can be found in the custom_edit_url value above -->